Skip to content

 # Include the debugger agent for this run (sub-agents require --provider claude)

-terok run myproj "Find and fix the memory leak" --provider claude --agent debugger
+terok task run myproj "Find and fix the memory leak" --provider claude --agent debugger

 # Include multiple non-default agents

-terok run myproj "Debug and plan a fix" --provider claude --agent debugger --agent planner
+terok task run myproj "Debug and plan a fix" --provider claude --agent debugger --agent planner

 The --agent flag also works with interactive modes: